cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 The code we'll walk through is a stripped-down mirror of Tri Dao's production FA-2: same idioms, same building blocks, often the same lines, but with the causal/RoPE/dropout/KV-cache/QK-smem-sharing template branches removed.
 The core logic is visible instead of buried under config flags that bloat up the repo.
 Where it matters, our kernel reaches close to parity with the source -- on an A100, **88-105% of production FA-2's throughput** across hdim=64/128 and seq lengths up to 64K, peaking at 63% of fp16 tensor-core utilization ([full benchmark table](https://github.com/cloudui/cuda-triton#cute-flashattention-2-cuda-batch4-heads8)).

 The point is not novelty -- it's just to show that our simplications do not break performance.
-We are rewriting one production case of many, albeit the simplest and least common one.
-Where our code diverges, that's usually because I found something -- an inconsistency, a copy-paste from a CuTe example that nobody really understands, a one-line simplification, a choice that turns out to be critical for a non-obvious reason.
-Those moments are flagged in-line throughout the post, and at least one of them ([the `sVtNoSwizzle` line](#svtnoswizzle-the-no-op-nobody-caught)) appears to be a no-op holdover that nobody in the lineage of this code understood.
+We are rewriting one production case of many, albeit the simplest and least commonly used (LLMs are all non-causal).
+Where our code diverges, that's usually because we found something -- an inconsistency, a copy-paste from a CuTe example that most take for granted, a one-line simplification, a choice that turns out to be critical for some non-trivial reason.
+These moments are flagged in-line throughout the post, and at least one of them ([the `sVtNoSwizzle` line](#svtnoswizzle-the-no-op-nobody-caught)) appears to be a no-op that nobody in the lineage of this code understood.
 Make of that what you will.

-What this isn't: a summary of the FA-2 paper, a Hopper/Blackwell post (the algorithm is meaningfully different on newer hardware), or a CuTe guide.
+What this isn't: a summary of the FA-2 paper, a Hopper/Blackwell post (newer algorithms are meaningfully different on newer hardware), or a CuTe guide.
 This is Ampere-specific, code-level, and committed to the bit that we don't move on from a line until we fully understand why it's there.

 # FlashAttention-2
 If you're reading this, I'll assume you already have a solid understanding of the attention mechanism and at least the basics of the FlashAttention-2 algorithm itself.
 If not, I recommend reading the original flash attention paper[^1] before coming back.
 Or, you could just read the article as-is, because you'll probably piece it together through the struggle of trying to understand.
 It would be helpful to at least know the pseudocode/baseline algorithm for FA2, and even better if you've tried simulating it in PyTorch (or your framework of choice) or maybe even wrote it in Triton.